-Publisher of USA Today, other papers axes staff to cut costs
+Publisher of USA Today, Kitsap Sun axes staff to cut costs

 Gannett CEO Michael Reed foreshadowed the cutbacks last week after the company reported disappointing results for the April-June period and dimmed its outlook for the rest of this year.

-Reed told industry analysts that Gannett would be “taking significant and and permanent costs” out its business, with an emphasis on operations devoted to producing and delivering the print editions of its newspapers.
+Reed told industry analysts that Gannett would be “taking significant and permanent costs” out of its business, with an emphasis on operations devoted to producing and delivering the print editions of its newspapers.
 That decision reflected a recognition that Gannett is unlikely to recover much of the revenue that has evaporated along with demand for print editions.

 In its most recent quarter, Gannett’s revenue dropped 7% from the same time last year to nearly $749 million.
 Meanwhile, the company’s operating expenses edged up 1% from last year to nearly $770 million.